Updated on September 16th, 2021 by Nikolaos Sismanis

 Pershing Square holds the following equities:

-Lowe’s (LOW): Currently occupying just over 1/5 of the fund’s public-equities portfolio, Lowe’s is Pershing Square’s largest position.
+Lowe’s (LOW): Currently occupying just under 1/5 of the fund’s public-equities portfolio, Lowe’s is Pershing Square’s largest position.
 Ackman has been building the position since 2018 in hopes that Lowes’s market share in the home improvement space will grow against Home Depot (HD).
-The position was trimmed slightly, by around 3% as of Pershing Square’s latest f13 filing.
+The position was trimmed notably, by around 15% as of Pershing Square’s latest f13 filing.
 Mr. Ackman has paid an average estimated price of around $95 while building the position.
-Shares are currently trading above $194, making Lowes’ a winning bet over the past couple of years.
+Shares are currently trading above $204, making Lowes’ a winning bet over the past couple of years.

 It’s worth noting that Lowe’s is a Dividend King, counting 58 years of consecutive annual dividend increases.
 Despite the company’s mature profile, Lowe’s keeps on returning capital to its shareholders very aggressively.
-A few days ago, the company announced its 58th annual dividend increase hiking its quarterly dividend by a whopping 33.3% from $0.60 to $0.80.
-The company surprised investors by this hike, which is the largest one over the past 12 years, and far larger than its 10-year CAGR of 18.2% amid a comfortable payout ratio.
+This past quarter, the company announced its 59th annual dividend increase hiking its quarterly dividend by a whopping 33.3% from $0.60 to $0.80.
+The company surprised investors by this hike, which is the largest one over the past 12 years, and far larger than its 10-year CAGR of 18.6% amid a comfortable payout ratio.

 Additionally, the company has been repurchasing its stock very rapidly, retiring more than half of its outstanding shares over the past 15 years.
 As a result, Pershing Square’s stake is likely to keep expanding even if the fund does not grow its position further, as continued buybacks gradually result in Pershing owning a larger percentage of the company over time.